Wololoeren/Distastic-Rules/README.md

 **Choose X of Y**: Draw Y cards and select X of them to keep, Discard the rest unless otherwise specified.

-**Flip**: a dice upside down, 1 becomes 6, 2 becomes 5, 3 becomes 4 and vise versa, a flipped dice does not count as "rolled".
+**Flip**: flip a dice upside down, 1 becomes 6, 2 becomes 5, 3 becomes 4 and vise versa, a flipped dice does not count as "rolled".

 **Steal**: Select a random card from another player which you gain.

 **Reroll**: Roll the dice agian and continue with the new result.
 When a dice is reroll the reroller is the player who rolled the first (original) roll of the dice, even when forced by an enemy.

-**Permanent gains**: Effects which are increased when triggered, they keep their increased valued until discarded. indicate and track the value with one or more extra dice placed on card.
+**Permanent gains**: Effects which are increased when triggered, they keep their increased valued until discarded. indicate and track the value with one or more dice placed on card.

-"**You**" or "**yourself**" is alway implied unless otherwise is stated.
+"**You**" or "**yourself**" is always implied unless otherwise is stated.

 **Discard**: place the card face up on top of the discard pile for it respected card type.